YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Is this association really necessary?

-Level 3: Text response:
+Level 3: Parametrized response:

-> The relationship between the highlighted classes is redundant.
+> The relationship between the ${stud_assoc.cls*} classes is redundant.

 Level 4: Resource response with Reference: